This information is intended for use by health professionals

 No clinically significant changes in pharmacokinetic parameters have been observed in elderly patients.

-Non-clinical data reveal no special hazards for humans based on conventional studies of repeated dose toxicity and genotoxicity.
+Preclinical data reveal no special hazards for humans based on conventional studies of repeated dose toxicity and genotoxicity.
 Long term carcinogenicity studies have not been done.
 No teratogenic changes have been shown in animal studies, but lower foetal body weight was observed in animals receiving doses 25-fold higher than the maximum recommended dose in humans.
-Fertility and reproductive performance were unaffected after gliclazide administration in animal studies.

 Ziclaseg 30mg film coated tablets also contains:

 Calcium hydrogen phosphate dihydrate, Povidone K30, Hypromellose and Magnesium stearate.

 Ziclaseg 30mg prolonged release tablets are packaged in clear PVC/aluminium blisters or clear PVC/Aclar foil blisters placed into cardboard boxes containing 10, 20, 28, 30, 56, 60, 90 and 120 tablets.